Degree Requirements: 120 Credit Hours

 - Hold current Georgia RN licensure in good standing (proof of licensure will be validated by the RN-BSN Program).

-- Submitted the online RN-BSN.
+- Submitted the online RN-BSN application.

 - RN applicants must have met the following requirements after admission to the RN-BSN Program and before enrollment in the first nursing course: